Articles from 2025

 The GenAI Strategy Question You're Not Asking (But Should Be)

 Everyone asks 'how should we use GenAI?'
-The honest answer requires a harder question first: does AI's unique capability actually create new value here, or is it just a more expensive way to do something that already worked?
-A practitioner's framework for getting this right — especially in healthcare.
+The honest answer requires a harder question: does AI's unique capability create new value here, or is it just a more expensive way to do something that already worked?
+A practitioner's framework for getting this right in healthcare.

 ProductRead more →